Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 2. To use the TTS library, create a TTS handle.

    The TTS handle is used in other TTS functions as a parameter.
-After the handle creation, the TTS state changes to `TTS_STATE_CREATED`.
+After the handle creation, the TTS state changes to `TTS_STATE_CREATED`:

    > [!NOTE]
    > TTS is not thread-safe and depends on the Ecore main loop.
 Implement TTS within the Ecore main loop and do not use it in a thread.